 When resting doesn’t help, it is time to see Dr. Schraw.
 Dentists are the most specialized health care providers in treating problems with the mouth and jaw.
 At your visit, Dr. Schraw will examine your teeth and jaw to help determine what might be causing your pain.
 In the case of sinus problems or pain caused by osteoporosis drugs (tell Dr. Schraw if you are taking these), you’ll be referred to your primary care doctor.
 However, in most cases, the jaw pain will be a dental-related problem.

 Common dental problems that cause jaw pain are infections in the form of cavities, abscessed teeth, and gum disease.
 A simple oral examination and X-rays can help determine if the pain is being caused by infection; or by problems with the muscles, bone, and nerves of the jaw.
 The two most common problems related to the muscles and nerves of the jaw are bruxism and TMD.

 TMD (temporomandibular disorder) refers to problems with the jaw joint.
-People with TMD may have clicking, popping or grating when they open their mouth.
+People with TMD may have clicking, popping, or grating when they open their mouths.
 They may also feel they can only open their jaw a small amount or the jaw may get stuck in one position.
-Posture, bruxism, stress and injury may all be factors in TMD, but there is often no clear cause.
+Posture, bruxism, stress, and injury may all be factors in TMD, but there is often no clear cause.